karamellpelle/nvim-skeletty/README.md

 -- ^ only show skeletons with highest priority when filetype and tag are equal apply_at_top       = false,
--- ^ apply skeleton at top line native_selector_force = false,
+-- ^ apply skeleton at top line apply_syntax       = false,
+-- ^ apply syntax highlight from skeleton if buffer have no filetype native_selector_force = false,
 -- ^ use the native selector even if Telescope is present.
 --   you probably don't want this.